Ecosystems & Global Biodiversity: Reef & Rainforest

 Itinerary

 Arrival: Welcome to the tropics!
 You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
-(Arrive before 1 pm today).
+(Arrive before 12 noon today).

-Evening Geography & The Reef Presentation: We know people have nervous breakdowns, but what happens when a reef gets too stressed out?
-During this lively presentation taught by a marine naturalist, you learn more about how The Great Barrier Reef evolved and about how natural and human impacts are causing it stress.
+Geography & the Reef Presentation: Later you travel back to Cairns.
+During a lively presentation taught by a marine naturalist, you learn more about how The Great Barrier Reef evolved and about how natural and human impacts are causing it stress.
 You also learn how Indigenous people have traditionally managed the reef, and how it’s managed today.
-Along the way, you discover weird and wacky things about the reef, such as the role of parrot fish poop, an example of mutualism that makes Nemo happy, and the most dangerous things in the sea that are not what you expect.
-Your naturalist prepares you to identify biogeographical interactions at the reef, how geomorphology changes the reef and how scientists are trying “assisted evolution” with corals.
+Along the way, you also discover what makes the reef vulnerable and what allows it to bounce back from disturbances and stress.
+Your naturalist prepares you to identify biophysical interactions at the reef, how geomorphology changes the reef and what innovative techniques scientists are using to protect the reef from the effects of climate change.

 Accommodation: Cairns 3-star hotel